 - Guided bike ride with support van following

 Maui offers the longest downhill bike tour experience anywhere in the world!
 Cruiser Phils will take you to the summit to see Haleakala Crater and tour the national park (both on the sunrise and the morning versions of the tour) and then start your biking just outside the Haleakala National Park entrance at an elevation of 6500 feet as participants coast downhill through the famous mid-mountain switchbacks.
 As you enter the Kula residential area you will take a break from riding and the van will take you to Kula Bistro for a nice breakfast that is included with the tour.
 After breakfast, you will be transported to just above the town of Makawao where your biking will continue.
-From here you will proceed down Kokomo Road and end the ride in the town of Haiku for a ride distance of 23 miles and 6000 vertical feet of descent!
+From here you will proceed down Kokomo Road and end the ride in the town of Haiku.

-While the tours on this page include entrance to Haleakala National Park, ALL BIKE TOURS start the actual biking portion of the tour at the same place … just outside the National Park entrance at 6500 feet.
-Your tour will go to the summit of Halekala and tour the park, and the bike riding begins after the park tour is over.
+ALL BIKE TOURS start the actual biking portion of the tour at the same place … just outside the National Park entrance at 6500 feet.
+On the Sunrise or Morning tour will go to the summit of Halekala and tour the park, and the bike riding begins after the park tour is over.
 No bike tours are permitted to ride inside the park.
 The Express tour is biking only ... and does not enter Haleakala National Park at all.